metamuffin/MetaBot/README.md

 # MetaBot

-MetaBot is a High-Level framework built on top of discord.js for creating Discord-Bots of any kind.
+MetaBot is a high-level framework built on top of discord.js for creating discord-bots of any kind.
-It is written in TypeScript, so it can be used with Javascript too.
+It is written in Typescript and already has a few modules for music and server moderation included.

-*This Framework is not Finished yet so it could be instable*
+*This Project is not finished*

 ## Features

-- Command/Handler structure with modules
-- JSON-Database
-- Translation and Multi-Language support (If somebody was to translate it)
 - Permission management
 - Argument parsing with multiple data-types

-## Getting started
+- Translation and Multi-Language support (If somebody was to translate it)
+- Mongodb database
+- Command/Handler structure with modules

+## Installation and Usage

 ### Requirements
-- node 10.x
+- node.js with esnext support
 - git
 - A local mongodb server
 - A discord application with a bot
 - Internet access
+- sh-shell

-*These instructions (and parts of the bot itself) only work Unix-like operating systemes.
+*These instructions (and parts of the bot itself) only work posix compliant operating systems.
 If you dont have one, you have to figure it out on your own.
 Good Luck*

 1. Clone this repository
     - `git clone https://www.github.com/MetaMuffin/MetaBot.git`